-\b{A second line of work reframes TSAD through the lens of dynamical systems.
-FREE \citep{jhin2026free} departs from conventional reconstruction or forecasting errors and instead models anomaly emergence as the accumulation of system stress.
-By extracting sensitivity and uncertainty-based stress signals and integrating them through a fold-bifurcation ordinary differential equation, it explicitly targets point-wise anomaly detection as a dynamical tipping phenomenon.
-This formulation avoids window-level aggregation and achieves strong point-wise performance.
-However, FREE relies on calibrated thresholds derived from normal-system dynamics rather than learning an explicit discriminative boundary, leaving it sensitive to noise that mimic early stress signals.}
+A second line of work reframes TSAD through the lens of dynamical systems.
+FOLD \citep{jhin2026pointwise} departs from conventional reconstruction or forecasting errors and instead models anomaly emergence as the accumulation of system stress.
+By extracting sensitivity and uncertainty--based stress signals and integrating them through a fold--bifurcation ordinary differential equation, it explicitly targets point--wise anomaly detection as a dynamical tipping phenomenon.
+This formulation avoids window--level aggregation and achieves strong point--wise performance.
+However, FOLD relies on calibrated thresholds derived from normal--system dynamics rather than learning an explicit discriminative boundary, leaving it sensitive to noise that mimic early stress signals.